-- O Money Store accounts will be used for any purchases at the camp store and cash will not be accepted during the camp session.
-Funds can be added to store accounts at check-in or during the session via UltraCamp. - O Pets We have plenty of wildlife.
+- Cash Money no cash at camp.
+Funds can be added to store accounts at check-in or during the session via UltraCamp.
+Exception is TRIPS. - O Pets We have plenty of wildlife.
 Leave your pets at home.
 No taking home new pets either - Food We have a special security system to ensure you don't bring food into the cabins - it's called ants.
-Really, don't bring food.
+Really, don't bring food. - o Electronics i.e. tablets or ipads.

-- O Electronics i.e. tablets or ipads. - O Headphones or airpods. - O Cell Phones.
+- O Headphones or airpods. - O Cell Phones.
 Just in case you were confused the first time. - O Personal Equipment including personal sports equipment- we have all you need - Vehicles leave these at home please if you want to drive yourself to camp, please call for information.